developfeng/MGCAM/data/README.md

 Dataset Preparation.

-1) Download MARS dataset from [http://www.liangzheng.com.cn/Project/project_mars.html].
+1) Download MARS dataset from [here](http://www.liangzheng.com.cn/Project/project_mars.html).

-2) Download Market-1501 dataset from [http://www.liangzheng.org/Project/project_reid.html].
+2) Download Market-1501 dataset from [here](http://www.liangzheng.org/Project/project_reid.html).

-3) Download CUHK03 dataset from [https://github.com/zhunzhong07/person-re-ranking].
+3) Download CUHK03 dataset from [here](https://github.com/zhunzhong07/person-re-ranking).
 You need to extract the images into folods.
-You can also download the new protocol version (CUHK03-NP) from [https://github.com/zhunzhong07/person-re-ranking/tree/master/CUHK03-NP].
+You can also download the new protocol version [CUHK03-NP](https://github.com/zhunzhong07/person-re-ranking/tree/master/CUHK03-NP).
+If you use this dataset in your work, please cite their paper:

+    @inproceedings{zhong2017re,
+      title={Re-ranking Person Re-identification with k-reciprocal Encoding},
+      author={Zhong, Zhun and Zheng, Liang and Cao, Donglin and Li, Shaozi}, booktitle={CVPR},
+      year={2017}
+    }

+    @inproceedings{li2014deepreid,
+    title={DeepReID: Deep Filter Pairing Neural Network for Person Re-identification}, author={Li, Wei and Zhao, Rui and Xiao, Tong and Wang, Xiaogang}, booktitle={CVPR},
+    year={2014}
+    }

 * All masks can be download from Baidu Yun (https://pan.baidu.com/s/16ZrlM1f_1_T-eZHmQTTkYg) OR Google Drive(https://drive.google.com/drive/folders/1QVBDpH0B4k6cXKFYXBJ3HNVET_3gY0to?usp=sharing).